 1.Admit You Got it Wrong.

 As much as it may seem unpalatable or impossible we have to take step one.
 It is impossible to ask for directions without first accepting that we are lost.
 Blame who you may but to get “unlost” requires a change in the previous way of thinking.

 This is even worse than admitting we are wrong.
 It is to admit that someone else may be right.
 It requires submission to the opinion of someone else and then step three.

 Follow the new directions.
 Don’t trust the voice of Susan, she is unreliable and if she got you lost once, she can do it again.
 To get ‘unlost’ requires a new action, so just do it!

-The problem of asking for a direction is that is reveals our secret pride.
+The problem of asking for directions is that reveals our secret pride.
 It shines the light on our obvious deficiencies.
-So what, we all make mistakes.
+So what?
+We all make mistakes.
 No one is perfect.
 Getting lost is no big deal; we have all done it at some time in the past.
 Remaining lost is worse than getting lost.

 The benefit of asking for directions is that it allows the journey to continue.
 It offers the hope of reaching a destination successfully and completing the purpose of the journey.